 Schools are responsible for funding their outdoor improvement projects.
-Schools must identify how the design and construction of the project will be funded prior to receiving approval from Facilities Management to move forward with the project.
+Schools must identify how the design and construction of the project will be funded prior to receiving approval from Facility Services to move forward with the project.
 Funding must be in place and available prior to the commencement of procurement for each associated phase.

 The Fundraising Team should research available grants, programs, and/or funding opportunities.
-The team is to contact the Finance Department regarding acceptable means of fundraising and review HWDSB's fundraising policy at: www.hwdsb.on.ca/wp-content/uploads/2019/12/School-Fundraising-Procedure.pdf
+The team is to contact the Finance Department regarding acceptable means of fundraising and review HWDSB's fundraising policy.
+Click here to go to the policy.

-Refer to section 2.2 for additional information on raising funds.
+Refer to Section 2.2 for additional information on raising funds.